 The drinking fountain and water station are considered a ‘high touch zone’ so we recommend that members bring their own drink bottle, pre-filled.
 Water and other drinks will be available in the fridge during staffed hours of if a vending machine is available.

-Do I need to wear PPE when working out?
+Do I need to wear a mask when working out?

 What are the physical distancing requirements at the club?

-A physical distance of at least 1 meter must always be maintained between yourself and others in the club.
+A physical distance of at least 2 meters must always be maintained between yourself and others in the club.
 This is based on current public health measures at Alert Level 2.